horangijk/art-exhibition-app-frontend/README.md

-## Project title
+# PLACARD
-PLACARD - The art & design community platform for staying up-to-date with current exhibitions in NYC.
+The art & design community platform for staying up-to-date with current exhibitions in NYC.

 ## Motivation
 Whether you're an art student out for inspiration or a tourist visiting for a few days, Placard serves as a convenient way for art/design enthusiasts to browse current exhibitions in New York City.